junaidjesan/10/README.md

 I would like to call them as a helpers and they are.\
 Because they help me in every way. to build this website  i used.\
 html-tailwindCss-daisyUi-react-reactDom-firebase.\
-sometimes i needed to search for errors
+sometimes i needed to search for errors.\
+And i used Vs code to edit cods